steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

     if sources==[] : raise IllegalArgumentException

-all sources MUST be in the same directory
+All sources MUST be in the same directory:

     for s in sources: if parent(S) != parent(p) raise IllegalArgumentException

-All block sizes must match that of the target
+All block sizes must match that of the target:

     for s in sources: getBlockSize(FS, S) == getBlockSize(FS, p)

-No duplicate paths
+No duplicate paths:

     not (exists p1, p2 in (sources + [p]) where p1 == p2)

-HFDS: All source files except the final one MUST be a complete block
+HDFS: All source files except the final one MUST be a complete block:

     for s in (sources[0:length(sources)-1] + [p]):
       (length(FS, s) mod getBlockSize(FS, p)) == 0